MAROUANE-ED-DAHRAOUI/ChooFlex-like-Netflix/PROJECT_SUMMARY.md

-# 🎬 ChooFlex - Complete Streaming Platform with AI Integration
+# 🎬 ChooFlex - Complete Streaming Platform with Integrated AI Assistant

 ## 📋 Project Overview

 **ChooFlex** is a comprehensive full-stack Netflix-inspired streaming platform built with cutting-edge web technologies.
-The project consists of multiple interconnected applications providing a complete streaming ecosystem with user-facing content consumption, administrative content management, and intelligent AI-powered assistance.
+The project consists of interconnected applications providing a complete streaming ecosystem with user-facing content consumption, administrative content management, and intelligent AI-powered assistance integrated directly into the main application.

 ### 🎯 Project Goals
 - ✅ **User Experience**: Netflix-like interface for browsing and streaming content